rizac/stream2segment/README.md

 Wait, tests are time consuming (some minutes currently) and you should see a message with no errors, such as `"===== 8 passed in 1.30 seconds ======"`

+The database used for testing will be the value of the environment variable 'DB_PATH'.
+If missing, an in-memory 'sqlite' will be used.
+You should preferably test with the database type used for downloading and processing.

 ## Usage